 To succeed as a research lab, the International Space Station must now do more than simply fly, maintain and improve itself.
 It must morph from an operations-centered facility to a research-centered facility, carrying out world-class research across the space and Earth sciences, microgravity science, technology testing and life sciences.
 It must also prove that microgravity commercial processes and applications in low Earth orbit are profitable.

-The International Space Station Program, the International Space Station U.S. National Laboratory, and its operator, the Center for the Advancement of Science in Space (the ISS National Lab), must put these objectives above all others except safety.
+The International Space Station Program, the International Space Station U.S. National Laboratory, and its operator, the Center for the Advancement of Science in Space (CASIS), must put these objectives above all others except safety.
 Unless it succeeds, the space station may not have support beyond its current 2020 mission horizon.
 If the station’s mission is not extended, NASA’s human spaceflight portfolio would be compromised, potentially crippling prospects for future NASA stations in Earth orbit and squandering an opportunity now upon us after more than 25 years in the making.

 Accomplishing this objective means first lowering the barriers that keep researchers pursuing other lines of work away from the space station, and then making researchers who use the station effective in making discoveries.
 How do we approach these goals?

 - By creating quick cycle times and low-paperwork paths to conduct experiments onboard the station

 - By funding more teams to experiment onboard the station

 - By putting researchers (not just NASA astronauts) onboard the station

 - By dramatically increasing the crew time available for research